Plot facings, ranked — and why the ranking isn’t everything

 Want a Vaastu-aligned home?

-Every home Vidastu builds is Vaastu-aligned by design — co-founder Shri Ravi Shankar Sharma, a gold-medalist astrologer and senior Vaastu consultant, guides the zoning at the design stage, so a separate audit isn't needed.
+Every home Vidastu builds is Vaastu-aligned by design — co-founder Shri Ravi Shankar Sharma, a senior Vaastu consultant, guides the zoning at the design stage, so a separate audit isn’t needed.
 For an existing or finished property, the on-site Property Vaastu consultation (₹10,999, one hour, across Delhi NCR) gives a Vaastu-dosh diagnosis and a written remediation plan the same day.